-3.1.1 Integrated broadcast and broadband (IBB) DTV service [ITU-T J.205]: A service that simultaneously provides an integrated experience of broadcasting and interactivity relating to media content, data and applications from multiple sources, where the interactivity is sometimes associated with broadcasting programmes.

-3.1.2 second screen [ITU-T J.295]: This refers to a display screen of mobile phones or other network-enabled devices that show services associated with the television screen.

-3.1.3 television operating system (TVOS) [ITU-T J.1201]: A system software running on the IBB-capable cable STB and TV which is capable of managing hardware, software and data resources of IBB-capable cable STB and TV, supporting and controlling the application software execution.

-3.1.4 rich execution environment (REE) [ITU-T J.1201]: A hugely extensible and versatile operating environment which brings flexibility and capability.

-3.1.5 trusted execution environment (TEE) [ITU-T J.1201]: A secure area of the main processor in an IBB-capable cable STB and TV to ensure that sensitive data is stored, processed and protected in an isolated and trusted environment.
-It offers isolated safe execution of authorized security software providing end-to-end security by enforcement of protected execution of authenticated code, confidentiality, authenticity, privacy, system integrity and data access rights.

-3.1.6 secure OS [ITU-T J.1202]: An operating system running in a trusted execution environment (TEE) which is used to trigger secure execution of applications within the TEE.

-3.1.7 downloadable conditional access system (DCAS) [ITU-T J.1026]: A conditional access (CA) system that supports all the features of legacy conditional access and provides a CA-neutral mechanism to securely download CA client image and switch CA terminals without changing hardware through either a broadcasting or a two-way network.
+- 3.1.1 Integrated broadcast and broadband (IBB) DTV service [ITU-T J.205]: A service that simultaneously provides an integrated experience of broadcasting and interactivity relating to media content, data and applications from multiple sources, where the interactivity is sometimes associated with broadcasting programmes. - 3.1.2 second screen [ITU-T J.295]: This refers to a display screen of mobile phones or other network-enabled devices that show services associated with the television screen. - 3.1.3 smart TV operating system (TVOS) [ITU-T J.1201]: A system software running on an integrated broadcast and broadband-capable (IBB-capable) cable set top box (STB) and television (TV) that is capable of managing hardware, software and data resources of the IBB-capable cable STB and TV, supporting and controlling the application software execution. - 3.1.4 rich execution environment (REE) [ITU-T J.1201]: An extensible and versatile operating environment that brings flexibility and capability. - 3.1.5 trusted execution environment (TEE) [ITU-T J.1201]: A secure area of the main processor in an IBB-capable cable STB and TV to ensure that sensitive data is stored, processed and protected in an isolated and trusted environment.
+It offers isolated safe execution of authorized security software providing end-to-end security by enforcement of protected execution of authenticated code, confidentiality, authenticity, privacy, system integrity and data access rights. - 3.1.6 secure operating system [ITU-T J.1202]: An operating system running in a trusted execution environment (TEE) which is used to trigger secure execution of applications within the TEE. - 3.1.7 downloadable conditional access system (DCAS) [ITU-T J.1026]: A conditional access (CA) system that supports all the features of legacy conditional access and provides a CA-neutral mechanism to securely download CA client image and switch CA terminals without changing hardware through either a broadcasting or a two-way network.